Water Works: How Two soona Clients Elevated Their Content

 Nourish Organic

-skin products have long been using water in their advertisements to draw customers in with the promise of a clean and refreshing feel. it was clear when one of our photographers added water to Nourish Organic’s shoot that they just changed their content game.
+Skincare products have long been using water in their advertisements to draw customers in with the promise of a clean and refreshing feel.
+It was clear when one of our photographers added water to Nourish Organic’s shoot that they just changed their content game.

-Nourish Organic’s director of marketing Caitlin said they came into the shoot unsure of what to expect during their shoot but when their photographer suggested adding water she was pleasantly surprised.
+Nourish Organic’s director of marketing Caitlin says the team came into the shoot unsure of what to expect during their shoot—but when their photographer suggested adding water, she was pleasantly surprised.

-“we didn’t really know what to expect coming into the shoot but the fact that had a vision and set these shots up for us -- they turned out amazing and they’re definitely one of our favorite shots from the shoot. we weren’t really expecting to get something like this.” she said.
+“We didn’t really know what to expect coming into the shoot but we had a vision, and soona set these shots up for us.
+They turned out amazing and they’re definitely one of our favorite shots from the shoot.
+We weren’t really expecting to get something like this,” she says.

-by adding the water droplets to their images Caitlin said she felt like the images became more powerful and really let the product speak for itself.
+By adding the water droplets to their images, Caitlin says she felt like the images became more powerful and really let the product speak for itself.

-“it really gets our message across. it’s very visually obvious it’s a super hydrating cream.” she said.
+“It really gets our message across. it’s very visually obvious it’s a super hydrating cream,” she says.

 {{studio-ad="/external-components"}}